madetech/handbook/team-norms/development_practices.md

 # Development Practices

-When a new developer joins our team, we'll often find they need some guidance on 'The Made Tech Way'.
-Below we've included a list of practices that we encourage new developers to adopt, so they can get up to speed as quickly as possible:
+When a new engineer joins the team, we'll often find they need some guidance on our preferred practices.

+Below we've included a list of practices that we encourage engineers to adopt so they can get up to speed as quickly as possible:

+## Understand our Delivery Standards

+Regularly validate your delivery against our [Delivery Standards](delivery_standards.md).

+## Commit little and often

-* Commit frequently (5, 10, 15+ times per day)
+Engineers should commit frequently (5, 10, 15+ times per day) using short-lived branches that are merged back in to master via PR the same day.
+Commit messages should be well [structured and descriptive](https://github.com/erlang/otp/wiki/writing-good-commit-messages).

-* Favour commits into short-lived, small diff, local branches which you should aim to merge into Master via PR the same day
-* Include descriptive commit messages
-* Do your best not to break the build.
-Run the test suit before pushing into origin.
-* Don't mark tasks as 'done' until they have been:
-    * Cross browser tested
-    * Visually checked against designs
-    * Code refactored and readable
-    * Have a feature / unit / integration test (when necessary).
-    * Code is optimised, response time is acceptable.
-    * The ticket is ready for users in production.
-* The earlier you tackle the difficult sprint tasks, the better.
-* Daily stand-ups are at 10:00am, join via Skype/Google Hangout or email in a standup beforehand.
+## Practice Test-Driven Development

+Ensure you practice our accepted [Test-Driven Development norms](tdd.md).

+## Bring the pain forward

+Tackle the hardest and most uncertain things in an iteration first.
+Use [spikes](https://en.wikipedia.org/wiki/Spike_(software_development)) where appropriate.

+## Attend your standup

-* Make sure your standup is descriptive e.g. Styling of cart line items and flash notification for mobile and desktop breakpoints' is better than 'working on the cart'
+Your team should be having a standup every day.
+Prepare yourself ahead of the standup to talk about: what you achieved yesterday, what you're planning to achieve today, and things that are currently or likely to block your progress.
+You should be specific at standup, preferring "styling of cart line items and flash notification for mobile and desktop breakpoints" over "working on the cart".

-* Loudly flag any blockers to your team and chase until they are removed.
+## Be loudly blocked

+If you're blocked on making further progress, loudly and immediately raise this with your team and continue to do so until you have assistance in becoming unblocked.
+Do not spend more than an hour trying to solve a problem before asking someone else for help.

+## Communicate effectively

-* Make sure you communicate effectively.
-Asking too many questions is better than not asking enough:
+Be sure to communicate effectively.
+Asking too many questions is much preferred to not asking enough:

-    * Talk to your team frequently.
+ - Talk to your team frequently
-    * Request clarifications if you're unsure.
+ - Request clarifications if you're unsure
-    * Don't be scared to speak to the customer.
+ - Don't be scared to speak to the customer
-    * Talk to the UI designers if unsure about anything visual, behaviour etc.
+ - Talk to the UI designers if unsure about anything visual, behaviour etc.
-* Ask somebody for help if you've run into a problem and can't solve it within ~1hr (it's pretty likely somebody else has encountered it)
-* Client showcases are really important.
-You should always do your best to attend these.

-## Red flags on projects

-This is a list of red flags to review every day to improve project delivery:

-- [ ] No showcase booked in or commitment to customer
-- [ ] Work items are not broken down as small as they can (Follow [INVEST](https://en.wikipedia.org/wiki/INVEST_(mnemonic))
-- [ ] Customer is not kept up to date on current progress, or given a ranged estimate
-- [ ] When ranged estimates become more or less accurate / precise customer has not been informed
-- [ ] Customer has not been informed that work is taking longer than the <75% wrong estimate
-- [ ] Huge commits / Huge chunk of work not pushed yet, PRs should be small!
-- [ ] Production Deploy > 1 day ago
-- [ ] Not being clear on who the actors are for the current piece of work
-- [ ] Not being clear who the customer is
-- [ ] Backlog items do not meet the Definition of Ready e.g. (if necessary) have designs, etc